Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?

-Another trend in learned molecular representations is the use of self-attention \cite{vaswani2017attention}, which enables to capture rich information about the molecule and identify relevant substructures to specific bioactivity traits while avoiding lengthy training procedures, in contrast to RNNs \cite{vaswani2017attention}.
-In a sense, self-attention relates strongly to the way GNNs operate on graph-like data \cite{joshi2020transformers} but allowing to train on sequence data such as SMILES formulas.
-Thus, it constitutes an interesting approach for learning molecular representations.
-In this direction, \citet{oskooei2018paccmann} developed \textit{PaccMann}, a novel approach for predicting anticancer compound sensitivity by means of multi-modal attention-based neural networks.
+A recent trend in learned molecular representations is the use of self-attention \cite{vaswani2017attention}, which enables to capture rich information about relevant substructures of the molecule, while avoiding the lengthy training procedures of RNNs \cite{vaswani2017attention}.
+Self-attention strongly relates to the way GNNs operate on graph-like data \cite{joshi2020transformers} but are designed to learn from sequence data such as SMILES formulas.
+In this direction, Oskooei et al.~\cite{oskooei2018paccmann} developed \textit{PaccMann}, a novel approach for predicting anticancer compound sensitivity by means of multi-modal attention-based neural networks.
 The authors proposed a series of supervised encoders; the best performing one was a self-attentive encoder trained using a simple tokenization of SMILES strings and complemented with gene expression information.
-A shallow feed-forward neural network for property prediction was stacked to the embedding model so that the molecular embeddings were learned during the training phase of the classifier. \citet{zheng2019identifying} developed \textit{SA-BiLSTM}, a supervised method based on a stack of a BiLSTM RNN and a self-attention mechanism, which yields self-attentive embeddings.
-This model is then plugged into a shallow feed-forward neural network for property prediction, and embeddings are learned along with the classification task.
-One interesting aspect of this method is that it does not learn from SMILES formulas directly but instead uses sequences of token embeddings from a pre-trained \textit{Mol2Vec} model \cite{jaeger2018mol2vec}. \citet{wang2019smiles} developed \textit{SMILES-BERT}, a semi-supervised model consisting of a Transformer Layer \cite{vaswani2017attention} trained using a large unlabeled dataset through a masked SMILES recovery task, as in the popular NLP \textit{BERT} architecture \cite{devlin2018bert}.
+A shallow feed-forward neural network for property prediction was stacked to the embedding model so that the molecular embeddings were learned during the training phase of the classifier or regression model.
+Zheng et al.~\cite{zheng2019identifying} developed \textit{SA-BiLSTM}, a supervised method based on a combination of a Bidirectional Long-Short Term Memory (LSTM) \cite{hochreiter1997long} RNN and a self-attention mechanism.
+This model is then plugged into a shallow feed-forward neural network for property prediction, thus the self-attentive embeddings are learned along with the prediction task.
+One interesting aspect of this method is that it does not learn from SMILES formulas directly but instead uses sequences of token embeddings from a pretrained \textit{Mol2Vec} model \cite{jaeger2018mol2vec}.
+Wang et al.~\cite{wang2019smiles} developed \textit{SMILES-BERT}, a semi-supervised model consisting of a Transformer Layer \cite{vaswani2017attention} trained using a large unlabeled dataset through a masked SMILES recovery task, as in the popular NLP \textit{BERT} architecture \cite{devlin2018bert}.
 This model can be then fine-tuned by means of a labeled dataset.
 Although \textit{SMILES-BERT} seems a promising approach, important implementation details are missing to fully reproduce the method, especially in terms of the fine-tuning stage.

-\section{Materials and Methods}
+\section{Materials and methods}